maminech/aminoss_photography/flutter-app/COMPLETION_SUMMARY.md

 - Tell users it's the official app
 - Distribute only from your website
 - Add verification instructions
-- Users see "Aminoss Photography" as developer
+- Users see "Innov8 Production" as developer

 ---